 Insect repellent is something that is best applied before arriving at camp.
-If you are particularly concerned about insects and insect bites, your camper can bring repellent in a ziploc bag in their backpack.
-This is to be only applied at designated areas and times indicated by their instructor.
+If you are concerned about insects and insect bites, your camper can bring repellent in a ziploc bag in their backpack.
+This is to be only applied at designated areas and times indicated by their instructor to protect wildlife and individuals with sensitivities.